prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/docs/migrating-from-gatsby-source-prismic.md

 ### Update `withPreviewResolver` to `withPrismicPreviewResolver`

-In your dedicated preview page, update the `withPreviewResolver` import to the `withPrismicPreviewResolver` import and update the arguments provided to the function as described below.
+In your dedicated preview resolver page, update the `withPreviewResolver` import to the `withPrismicPreviewResolver` import and update the arguments provided to the function as described below.
 The preview resolver page is typically created at `/src/pages/preview.js`.

 ```diff
 - import { withPreviewResolver } from 'gatsby-source-prismic'